Isolated Suborders and their Application to Counting Closure Operators: Counting Closure Operators

 \section{Counting Closure Operators}

 In this section we will apply our previous results to counting closure systems.
-First, we consider come special cases in Subsection~\ref{ssec:specialCases} and give afterward a recursive algorithm based on isolated suborders in Subsection~\ref{ssec:CountingUsingISOs}.
+First, we consider some special cases in Subsection~\ref{ssec:specialCases} and give afterward a recursive algorithm based on isolated suborders in Subsection~\ref{ssec:CountingUsingISOs}.